 - never held a licence of the same type before

-- had a licence of the same type that ceased to be valid a year or more before making this application
+- had a licence of the same type that stopped being valid a year or more before making this application

 What a tax check is